techfixpros/PDDuino/README.md

 Assuming you want to install TS-DOS.

 1. Start with the Model 100 turned off.
- Plug the MounT and BCR adapters into the Model 100 and connect the micro-usb cable from the BCR adapter to the MounT.
+ Plug the MounT and BCR adapters into the Model 100 and connect the usb cable from the BCR adapter to the MounT.
  Eject the SD card.

-1. Place an ascii format BASIC loader on the root of the SD card, renamed as LOADER.DO.
+1. Place an ascii format BASIC loader file on the root of the SD card, renamed as LOADER.DO.
 You can use any of the loader files from [dlplus](https://github.com/bkw777/dlplus/master/clients).
+&nbsp;
+Example 1: To install TS-DOS on a TRS-80 Model 100: Take [TS-DOS.100](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/ts-dos/TS-DOS.100), and save it as ```LOADER.DO``` on the root of the SD card.
+Note the associated [pre-install](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/ts-dos/TS-DOS.100.pre-install.txt) and [post-install](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/ts-dos/TS-DOS.100.post-install.txt) directions.
+&nbsp;
-Example, take ```TS-DOS.100```, and save it as ```LOADER.DO``` on the root of the SD card.
+Example 2: To install DSKMGR on an Olivetti M10: Take [DSKMGR.M10](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/dskmgr/DSKMGR.M10), and save it as ```LOADER.DO``` on the root of the SD card.
-Note the two associated files ```TS-DOS.100.pre-install.txt``` and ```TS-DOS.100.post-install.txt``` .
+Note the associated [pre-install](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/dskmgr/DSKMGR.M10.pre-install.txt) and [post-install](https://raw.githubusercontent.com/bkw777/dlplus/master/clients/dskmgr/DSKMGR.M10.post-install.txt) directions.

 1. Turn on the Model 100 while the SD card is still ejected.
-The Teensy or Feather should now have a steady slow blinking LED, indication it's waiting for an SD card.
+The Arduino board should now have a steady slow blinking LED, indicating it's waiting for an SD card.
 Don't insert the SD card yet.

 1. In BASIC, type ```RUN "COM:98N1E"``` and press Enter.
+(Or follow the pre-install directions are for the loader you're using.
+The exact command is different for different models of computer.
+This example is for TRS-80 Model 100 or 102.)

 1. Insert the SD card.

+1. Wait while the loader program is transferred and then executed.
+For approximately 20 seconds (exact time depends on the size of LOADER.DO) there will be no indication of acivity on the computer, and the LED on the Arduino board will be ON solid and not blinking.
+The loader program is being sent to the computer during this time.
+&nbsp;
-1. Wait until the LED light goes out, then wait while the loader runs and eventually follow the on-screen directions.
+After the LED goes out, the computer executes the program that was just loaded.
+&nbsp;
+Follow any on-screen directions (different loaders have different prompts & directions), and the post-install directions for the loader you're using.
+In the case if TS-DOS, this would be:
+&nbsp;&nbsp;Type ```SAVE "TS-DOS"``` and press Enter.
+&nbsp;&nbsp;Exit BASIC (press ```F8``` or type ```MENU```)
+&nbsp;&nbsp;Run ```TS-DOS.BA``` from the main menu.
+&nbsp;&nbsp;Use ```F2-Kill``` to delete ```TMP.DO```

-You now have the ram version of TS-DOS installed!
+You now have the ram version of TS-DOS (or other tpdd client) installed.
 You can immediately use it to browse the contents of the SD card.
-Exit BASIC and run TS-DOS.BA from the main menu.
-You can delete the TMP.DO file.

 ## Notes
 ### Ultimate ROM II TS-DOS loader